Andydiii/todo/Left to do.md

 ## Work:
 RR:
-- [ ] landing page api(refer to the two pages of jinyu sent, and refer to his modal how to use that)
-- [ ] style

-Winnie:
-- [ ] personal project meet client next week
+- [ ] react-qeury learning 26/ 108, goal 55/108

 LRO:
+- [ ] use api in application
-- [ ] Jake tut how to deploy
+- [ ] documentation for Hannah

 ## Home:
-- [ ] mount return myself no pick up available
-- [ ] American visa

 - [ ] resume